what is a logline in film?

 Each of the above logline examples conforms to the same logline formula.
 Over the years, I’ve tried many different logline formulas.
 All have been helpful in some way, but I found this template to be the most effective and versatile.

 This is the basic formula to use when you write a logline.
-You can use this to craft your own logline for your story, script, or film.
+You can use this to write your own logline for your story, script, or film.

 It has all the critical story elements discussed above and can be tailored to most story ideas.